amecky/blog/content/post/my_first_post.md

 +++
 date = "2016-12-02T10:06:22+01:00"
 draft = true
-title = "my_first_post"
+title = "Welcome"

 +++

-That is definitly the coolest thing I have ever seen.
+This is yet another approach to finally start blogging.
-But it does not show up
+It is doomed to fail as always.